 Smoking indoors is one of the most common causes of house fires in the U.S. To reduce your risk of a house fire, always smoke outside and extinguish your cigarettes in an ashtray.
 Never toss a burning cigarette butt into a trash can—it might not be fully put out and it can reignite near something flammable.

 3. Choose heating equipment wisely.

-Winter (specifically January, February, and March) are the most common time for house fires to be started by heating equipment.
-Be wary of portable space heaters—they are the more likely to cause house fires than central HVAC.
-Only use them in well-ventilated spaces, and keep them away from flammable objects.
+Winter (specifically January, February, and March) is the most common time for house fires caused by heating equipment.
+Be wary of portable space heaters—they are more likely to cause house fires than central HVAC.
+Only use them in well-ventilated spaces and keep them away from flammable objects.

 4. Cover your fireplace.

-Fireplace chatter can also be dangerous.
-If you choose to use a wood-burning fireplace, it’s best to keep it covered at all times to avoid any rogue sparks.
+Fireplace chatter can be dangerous as well.
+If you decide to use a wood-burning fireplace, it’s best to keep it covered at all times to avoid any rogue sparks.
 Installing a spark screen or glass door is a safety measure we’d highly recommend.

 5. Follow safe practices with your appliance cords.

-Old, frayed, or worn appliance cords are another major cause of house fires in the U.S. Follow safe practices with any and all appliance cords and you should be okay.
+Old, frayed, or worn appliance cords are another major cause of house fires in the U.S. Follow safe practices with any and all appliance cords and you should be in the clear.
 Replace any worn or damaged cords ASAP and never overload your extension cords or wall plugs.

 6. Blow out candles.

 Blow out candles before you leave a room and always before you leave the house.
 Never place candles near curtains or any other flammable objects.
 If you have small children or pets, consider LED-candles or fragrance plug-ins instead of wick-burning candles.